BioinfoMachineLearning/MULTICOM3/README.md

 # MULTICOM3
-MULTICOM3 is an addon package to improve AlphaFold2- and AlphaFold-Multimer-based prediction of protein tertiary and quaternary structures by diverse multiple sequence alignment sampling, template identification, model evaluation and model refinement.
+MULTICOM3 is an add-on package to improve AlphaFold2- and AlphaFold-Multimer-based prediction of protein tertiary and quaternary structures by diverse multiple sequence alignment sampling, template identification, model evaluation and model refinement.
 It can improve AlphaFold2-based tertiary structure prediction by 8-10% and AlphaFold-Multimer-based quaternary structure prediction by 5-8%.
 In CASP15, MULTICOM3 used AlphaFold v2.2 as the engine to generate models.
 In this release, it is adjusted to run on top of AlphaFold v2.3 (https://github.com/deepmind/alphafold/releases/tag/v2.3.2) to leverage the latest improvement on AlphaFold2.
-You can install MULTICOM3 on top of your AlphaFold2 and AlphaFold-Multimer to improve both tertiary structure prediction of monomers and quaternary structure prediction of multimers.
+You can install MULTICOM3 on top of your AlphaFold2 and AlphaFold-Multimer to improve both the tertiary structure prediction of monomers and the quaternary structure prediction of multimers.

 ## Overall workflow
 ![CASP15 pipeline](imgs/pipeline.png)